 I felt rough that morning as I opened my tent and peered out at the grey light with squinting eyes.
-The endless rain that night had kept me awake and transformed the campsite near Assisi into muddy mayhem.
+The endless rain of the night had kept me awake and transformed the campsite near Assisi into muddy mayhem.
 It was camping misery at its finest and I was in the thick of it with a sopping tent and a puddle of water that squelched through my sodden ground sheet.
-Clearly, it was time to pack my motorbike and leave the Umbrian Apennines.
-Further south, the mid Spring weather had to be better.
+Clearly, it was time to pack the bike and leave the Umbrian Apennines.
+Further south, the mid Spring weather had to be better or so I hoped.

 Perched on the hills just south of the snow crested Gran Sasso massif, L’Aquila is the administrative capital of the Abruzzi region of central Italy.
 In the past it was a quaint medieval town with its fair share of attractive baroque and renascence architecture, a fine Spanish fort and beautiful basilicas worth a visit.
 L’Aquila was home to just under seventy thousand people and had a lively student community with a university known for it’s courses in engineering and science.

 In the early hours of the 6th April 2009 everything in this appealing, small Italian town came to a grinding halt.
 An earthquake, 5.8 in magnitude (Richter scale) ripped through the squares, the alleys and architecture sowing death and destruction in one of the biggest natural disasters Italy has witnessed in recent years.

 I had never been to a disaster area and held some reservations as to how appropriate a visit might be.
 After all, I intended to take pictures and poke my nose into people’s hardship and misfortune.
 Several years from the quake had passed though and I guessed visitors were now welcome to take an interest in the recovery process.